Robin Cavendish

-Robin Francis Cavendish, MBE (12 March 1930 – 8 August 1994), was a British advocate for disabled people, medical aid developer, and one of the longest-lived responauts in Britain.
+Robin Francis Cavendish, MBE (12 March 1930 – 8 August 1994), was a British advocate for people with disability, medical aid developer, and one of the longest-lived responauts in Britain.
 Born in Middleton, Derbyshire, Cavendish was affected by polio at the age of 28.
-Despite being initially given only three months to live, Cavendish, paralyzed from the neck down and able to breathe only with the use of a mechanical ventilator, became a tireless advocate for disabled people, instrumental in organising the first records of the number of responauts in Britain and helping to develop numerous devices to provide independence to paralyzed people.
+Despite being initially given only three months to live, Cavendish, paralysed from the neck down and able to breathe only with the use of a mechanical ventilator, became a tireless advocate for disabled people, instrumental in organising the first records of the number of responauts in Britain and helping to develop numerous devices to provide independence to paralyzed people.
+He was a member of the Cavendish family.

 Early life and career

 Robin Francis Cavendish was born 12 March 1930 in Middleton, Derbyshire, England.
 He attended Winchester College.
 He attended Royal Military Academy Sandhurst and was commissioned into the 60th Rifles, of the King's Royal Rifle Corps, spending seven years in the Army, eventually attaining the rank of captain.
 He left the Army to join Thompson Smithett in starting up a tea-broking business in Kenya.
 In 1957, he married Diana Blacker and returned to Kenya.
-They had one son, Jonathan Cavendish.
+They had a son, Jonathan.